Call us: 855.522.6457

 If you have symptoms of stomach cancer, a Dignity Health medical team will evaluate your condition using one or more of the following tests:

-- Chemotherapy, the use of drugs to kill cancer.
-Chemotherapy is given orally by pills or through the blood veins.
+- chemotherapy, the use of drugs to kill cancer, is given orally by pills or through the blood veins

-You can reduce your risk of stomach cancer by following these guidelines:
+You can reduce your risk of stomach cancer if you:

-- If you have gastroesophageal reflux disease (GERD), get treatment.
+- have gastroesophageal reflux disease (GERD), get treatment